-The Centre Ice Retail Portfolio which originally consisted of 25 retail properties now consists of five retail properties comprised of 28,435 sq. ft. of leasable retail space located in Ontario, Alberta, and New Brunswick.
-The properties are located along high traffic commercial thoroughfares and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and on-site parking.
-As of December 31, 2021, the five properties now comprising the Centre Ice Retail Portfolio were 84.3% occupied.
+The Centre Ice Retail Portfolio which originally consisted of 25 retail properties now consists of four retail properties comprised of 23,690 sq. ft.
+(16,583 sq. ft. represents the Trust's pro rata interest) of leasable retail space located in Ontario, Alberta, and New Brunswick.
+The properties are located along high traffic commercial thoroughfares and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and onsite parking.
+As of December 31, 2022, the four properties now comprising the Centre Ice Retail Portfolio were 100% occupied.